swalloich/startup/README.md

 ## AWS
 The command `ssh -i <path to .pem file> ubuntu@<aws server ip>` can be used to ssh into the console.<br>
 The IP of the page is 18.224.47.48

+## Route 53
+I didn't realize it was so easy to add subdomains.
+In theory you would go to the hosted zone screen and point a certain subdomain to a specific file on a server.